This Cotton Candy Cake has pretty marbled layers of light and fluffy cake paired with a cotton candy buttercream!

-Using a stand mixer fitted with a paddle attachment, cream butter and sugar on med-high until pale and fluffy (approx 3mins).
+- Using a stand mixer fitted with a paddle attachment, cream butter and sugar on med-high until pale and fluffy (approx 3mins).
 Reduce speed and add eggs one at a time fully incorporating after each addition.
-Add cotton candy flavouring and mix well.
+Add cotton candy flavoring and mix well.

 - Place cakes on wire rack to cool for 10mins then turn out onto wire rack.

 Cotton Candy Buttercream: